 Management considers our financial structure and condition to be solid.
-At March 31, 2007, total capitalization was \$151,281,000, consisting of \$437,000 of debt and \$150,844,000 of equity, resulting in a debt-to-total-capitalization ratio of less than one percent.
+At June 30, 2007, total capitalization was \$154,070,000, consisting of \$431,000 of debt and \$153,639,000 of equity, resulting in a debt-to-total-capitalization ratio of less than one percent.

-We have a long-term revolving line of credit of \$30,000,000 that as of March 31, 2007, had no outstanding balance.
+We have a long-term revolving line of credit of \$30,000,000 that, as of June 30, 2007, had no outstanding balance.
 At the Company's option, the interest rate on this line of credit can be fixed at 1.50% over a selected LIBOR rate or float at .75% less than the bank's prime lending rate.
 During the term of this credit facility, we can borrow at any time and partially or wholly repay any outstanding borrowings and then re-borrow, as necessary.
-Any outstanding principal balance is due and payable in full in September, 2009.
+Any outstanding principal balance is due and payable in full in September 2009.
 This note is unsecured.
-The outstanding long-term debt, less current portion of \$27,000, is \$410,000 at March 31, 2007.
-This debt is being used to provide long-term financing for a building being leased to Starbucks and the debt is secured by the leased building and land.
+Our long-term debt, less current portion of \$28,000, is \$403,000 at June 30, 2007.
+This debt is being used to provide long-term financing for a building being leased to Starbucks and the debt is secured by the leased building and the land.
+Principal and interest on this note are payable monthly, with the principal portion of the monthly payment being approximately \$2,200.
 This note has a maturity date of May 1, 2018.

-Our current and future capital resource requirements will be provided primarily from current cash and marketable securities, cash flow from ongoing operations, proceeds from the sale of developed parcels, potential sale of assets, additional use of debt, proceeds from the reimbursement of public infrastructure costs through the Community Facilities District bond debt (described below under "Off-Balance Sheet Arrangements"), and the issuance of common stock.
-As noted above, we have \$77,487,000 in cash and securities and \$30,000,000 available on credit lines to meet any short-term liquidity needs.
-We continue to expect that substantial future investments will be required in order to develop our land assets.
-In order to meet these long-term capital requirements, we may need to secure additional debt financing and continue to renew our existing credit facilities.
-In addition to debt financing, we will use other capital alternatives such as joint ventures with financial partners, sales of assets, and the issuance of common stock.
+Our current and future capital resource requirements will be provided primarily from current cash and marketable securities, cash flow from ongoing operations, proceeds from the sale of developed parcels, potential sale of assets, additional use of debt, proceeds from the reimbursement of public infrastructure costs through the Community Facilities District bond debt, and the potential issuance of common stock.
+As noted above, we have \$76,382,000 in cash and securities and \$30,000,000 available on credit lines to meet any short-term liquidity needs.
+We continue to expect that substantial investments will need to be made in future years in our land assets to secure entitlements and develop the land.
+In order to meet these long-term capital requirements, we will need to secure additional debt financing and continue to renew our existing credit facilities.
+In addition to debt financing, we will continue to use other capital alternatives such as joint ventures with financial partners, sales of assets, and the issuance of common stock.
 There is no assurance that we can obtain financing from any of these sources or that we can obtain financing at favorable terms.
-We believe we have adequate capital resources to fund our cash needs and our capital investment requirements over the next few years.